 Our new sustainable swap helps you replace plastic dish brushes in the kitchen!

-This removable-head dish brush has a white teakwood handle and brush head, with stiff agave fiber (vegan) plant bristles.
+This removable-head dish brush has a bamboo handle and white teakwood brush head, with stiff agave fiber (vegan) plant bristles.
 It is held together with silver metal wire, and includes a small wire loop at the end for hanging dry.

 Replaces: plastic handled dish brushes.
 Can be used to wash general dishes as well as to loosen stuck on food.